paulschreiber/contact-form-entries/readme.txt

 * in wordpress go to "CRM Entries" menu then select your form, plugin will show all entries in table form.
 * you can star or Un-star any entry.

+= WPforms database addon =

+* Save all WPforms submissions in wordpress database.
+* View and edit any entry in wordpress.
+* Display WPforms entries from database to front end on any wordpress page.

 = How can i display contact form entries on front end =